pybind/pybind11/docs/advanced/misc.rst

 registered with ``module::def()`` and ``class_::def()``.
 Sometimes this behavior is not desirable, because you want to provide your own signature or remove the docstring completely to exclude the function from the Sphinx documentation.
-The class ``docstring_options`` is available to selectively suppress auto-generated signatures:
+The class ``options`` allows you to selectively suppress auto-generated signatures:

 .. code-block:: cpp

     PYBIND11_PLUGIN(example) {
         py::module m("example", "pybind11 example plugin");

-        py::docstring_options doc_options;
+        py::options options;
-        doc_options.disable_signatures();
+        options.disable_function_signatures();

         m.def("add", [](int a, int b) { return a + b; }, "A function which adds two numbers");

         return m.ptr();
     }

-Note that changes to the docstring settings affect only function bindings created during the lifetime of the ``docstring_options`` instance.
+Note that changes to the settings affect only function bindings created during the lifetime of the ``options`` instance.
 When it goes out of scope at the end of the module's init function, the default settings are restored to prevent unwanted side effects.

 .. [#f4] http://www.sphinx-doc.org